Making the World Safer for Aging Adults

 Take Care in Wintry Conditions and Other Inclement Weather Situations

 Virtually every area of the country deals with bad weather at some time.
-Seniors in areas that get rain, fog, snow, ice and darkness for longer periods are at heightened risk for falls.
-To that end, take these approaches:
+Seniors in areas that get rain, fog, snow, ice, and darkness for longer periods are at heightened risk for falls.
+For this reason, you should:

-• Use an ice carpet to prevent against skids in both good and bad weather.
+- Use an ice carpet to protect against skids in both good and bad weather.
 In snow and ice, this carpet should help you maintain good balance when you walk.

 Ease into Vision Corrections or Skip Them Altogether

-• Work with optometrists well-versed in how vision influences the fall risks for senior citizens.
+- Work with optometrists well-versed in how vision influences fall risks for senior citizens.

 Balance the Use of Medications against Fall Risk